About

 Why Shared Performance Was Built

-As organizations scale across departments, systems, priorities, initiatives, projects, and operational processes, leadership visibility often becomes fragmented.
-Shared Performance was built to help organizations better understand how everything important connects across the enterprise and whether it is likely to come together as intended.
+As organizations scale across systems, teams, and priorities, leadership visibility often becomes fragmented.
+Shared Performance helps organizations better understand how important organizational structures connect and whether everything important is likely to come together as intended.

 What Was Created